 International Shipping Methods

-There are 3 main options when sending your vehicle, equipment, machinery or other large items from USA to overseas.
-Due to the size and weight of these shipments they are usually carried by ocean-going vessels.
+There are 3 main options when sending your vehicle, equipment, machinery or other large items from the USA to overseas.
+Due to the size and weight of these shipments, they are usually carried by ocean-going vessels.

 There are 2 sub-options that you can get with Container service:

-- This method is not used very much in transoceanic routes.
-It’s mainly used for shorter travel distances such as, for example, from USA to the Caribbean islands.
-With this service the cargo is simply lifted on the vessel with the help of cranes, nets and ropes and sometimes cargo is not covered from the elements and exposed to the seawater and wind.
+This method is not used very much in transoceanic routes.
+It’s mainly used for shorter travel distances such as, for example, from the USA to the Caribbean islands.
+With this service, the cargo is simply lifted on the vessel with the help of cranes, nets, and ropes and sometimes cargo is not covered from the elements and exposed to the seawater and wind.